nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-import-form.md

 </extension>
 ```

-The layout displayed will be&nbsp;`bulkImport@create`&nbsp;and documents will be imported through the&nbsp;`FileManager.ImportWithMetaDataInSeam`&nbsp;chain.&nbsp;
+The layout displayed will be `bulkImport@create` and documents will be imported through the `FileManager.ImportWithMetaDataInSeam` chain.

 To add a new one, you can just add a new action referencing your own layout (or the default one) and your own chain id (or the default one).

-In this example we create an import option that puts the status of your document&nbsp;&ldquo;obsolete&rdquo; if you&nbsp;type in the term "legacy" in the source metadata.
+In this example we create an import option that changes the status of your document to "obsolete" if you type in the term "legacy" in the source metadata.

-1. In Studio, create this automation chain,
+1. In Studio, create this automation chain.

     ```xml
     - FileManager.Import: